berenguel/postgresql-zero-downtime-migration/blue-green-architectural-changes.md

 select * from dummy_test;
 ```

-Step 9 - The Cutover
+### Step 9 - The Cutover
-Result: The target server now starts consuming the WAL entries from the source, rapidly closing the gap on all transactions that occurred between the slot creation (Step 3) and the completion of the PITR (Step 5).
+Once both databases are synchronized (replication lag stabilizes near zero), you are ready for the minimal downtime cutover.

+	9.1 Stop application traffic to the source database (Blue).

+	9.2 Wait for the target database (Green) to confirm zero replication lag.

+	9.3 Disable the subscription (ALTER SUBSCRIPTION logical_sub01 DISABLE;).

+	9.4 Connect the application to the new Azure Database for PostgreSQL instance (Green).

+> Recommendation: Utilize Virtual Endpoints or a CNAME DNS record for your database connection string.
+By simply pointing the endpoint/CNAME to the new server, you can switch your application stack without changing hundreds of individual configuration files, making the final cutover near-instantaneous.